JaneliaSciComp/ossi-website/src/content/projects/_project-template.md

 maintainer: Required.
 Name of the person responsible for maintaining this project page.
 For internal use/reference - not posted to the website.
 #project type - Required.
 Pick one of the three options - delete the other two.
+project type: [OSSI - current, OSSI - alumni, Other]
+#OSSI project status - Required if your project is OSSI-funded.
+Pick one option.
-project type: [OSSI - current, OSSI - alumni, Other] OSSI proposal link: Required if your project is OSSI-funded.
+OSSI project status: [Proposed, Accepted, Active Development, Maintenance] OSSI proposal link: Required if your project is OSSI-funded.
 Preferred - upload the proposal as a PDF to `public/proposals` and provide the link in the format `../../proposals/PROPOSAL.pdf`.
 Other option - URL to the externally hosted proposal. github link: Required.
 Link to GitHub repository documentation link: Required.
 Link to documentation - can be the same as the GitHub repo if the README is the documentation